Rust-GPU/rust-gpu/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Report a bug with using rust-gpu.
-title: '(my bug report)'
+title: "(my bug report)"
-labels: 't: bug'
+labels: bug
+assignees: ''

 ---

 <!-- Thank you for filing a bug report! 🐛 -->